Electrical and Electronic Engineering

 - Bachelor of Engineering with Honours overview

-- Degree regulations including all courses for the BE(Hons) Electrical and Electronic
+- List of degree courses and regulations for the BE(Hons) Electrical and Electronic

 Workshop and practical work requirements

 Completing 800 hours of practical work is a degree requirement for the BE(Hons).
-Electrical and Electronic Engineering students must also complete ENEL 199 and ENEL 198 within the First Professional Year.
+Electrical and Electronic Engineering students must also complete ENEL 199 Basic Workshop Course and ENEL 198 Electrical Workshop Course within the First Professional Year.